[On board with SOS Méditerranée] Malta refuses to help rescue involving disabled children

 A radio dispatch from Seabird, a small propeller plane, told them to leave.

-"You are in the Maltese search-and-rescue region, you have no authority here," they said, in a radio dispatch.
+"You are in the Maltese search-and-rescue region, you have no authority here," they said.

 But the Libyans pressed on, responding that they had an obligation to rescue.